 You can see more pictures and find information on the museum page:

-Cerro del Villar
+Cerro del Villar and its history

 The city would have been on an island located in the middle of the mouth of the river and is estimated to have originated around the 9th century, being abandoned around the 5th century BC.
 400 years of life that were probably swallowed by the water; floods caused by a tidal wave that swept the city as the remains found indicate.